greg-js/arch-wiki-md-repo/wiki/_content/Steam.md

 ```

 If you wish to restore the files that were deleted by the commands above, you can use the built-in steam reset functionality.
+WARNING: This also deletes the AppCache (games).

 ```
 steam --reset